warevista/url-shortener/README.md

 # URL Shortener Full-Stack Application
-This project is a complete URL shortener application built as a technical task to demonstrate proficiency in modern full-stack development.
-It consists of a robust backend API built with Node.js, NestJS, and PostgreSQL, and a clean, user-friendly frontend built with React, Next.js, and TypeScript.
+Consists of a robust backend API built with Node.js, NestJS, and PostgreSQL, and a user-friendly frontend built with React, Next.js, and TypeScript.
 The application allows users to submit a long URL, receive a unique shortened link, and track the number of visits to that link.
 ## Features Implemented
 This project successfully implements all core requirements and several extra credit features from the task description.